 We believe the legitimate dealer community can and should do more to shut down any illicit market.
 In the decades since the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property of 1970, not enough has changed despite the adoption of dealer and museum ethics codes.

-The new Dealers Antiquities Portal will be the hub for information about Phoenix Ancient Art’s works of art, especially those that require additional provenance research.
-We welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.
+And we welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.

 Input and additional information are welcome, especially if any source nation has any data that shows that an object may have been taken or exported illegally.
 We have no interest in profiting from any such objects.